Josh Collmenter: Atlanta Braves (2016–2017)

 On September 14, 2016, Collmenter was traded to the Atlanta Braves.
 Collmenter made his Braves debut three days later, starting a game for the first time since June 7, 2015, and earning a win against the Washington Nationals.
 He was the sixteenth pitcher to have made a start for the Braves during the 2016 season, breaking a franchise record for the number of starting pitchers used in a single season.
+Collmenter made three starts for Atlanta down the stretch, logging a 2-0 record and 2.37 ERA with 16 strikeouts over 19 innings of work.

-The team re-signed Collmenter to a one-year deal worth $1.2 million in November 2016.
-He pitched well to start the 2017 season, but began struggling in May and was designated for assignment on May 25.
-He was outrighted to the Triple-A Gwinnett Braves on May 29, 2017.
-After pitching in five games for Gwinnett at the end of the season, he elected free agency on September 30, 2017.
+The team re-signed Collmenter to a one-year contract worth $1.2 million on November 7, 2016.
+He pitched well to start the 2017 season, but began struggling in May and was designated for assignment on May 25, 2017.
+Collmenter cleared waivers and was sent outright to the Triple-A Gwinnett Braves on May 29.
+After pitching in five games for Gwinnett at the end of the season, he elected free agency on September 30.

 Career MLB statistics

-In 7 MLB seasons, Collmenter posted a 38-35 won-loss record with a 3.64 ERA.
+In seven MLB seasons, Collmenter posted a 38-35 won-loss record with a 3.64 ERA.
 He appeared in 214 games, started 78 games and finished 56 games.
 In 695 1/3 innings pitched, he allowed 665 hits, 168 walks and struck out 494.
 Defensively, he handled 134 total chances (49 putouts, 85 assists) without an error for a perfect 1.000 fielding percentage.

 Auckland Tuatara

-In 2018, Collmenter has been added to the New Zealand national baseball team U15 development squad as pitching coach.
+In 2018, Collmenter was added to the New Zealand national baseball team U15 development squad as pitching coach.
 On August 27, 2018, Collmenter was the first player signed by the Auckland Tuatara, a new expansion team of the Australian Baseball League based in Auckland, New Zealand, for the 2018–19 season.
 He returned to the club for the 2019–20 season.